joshuanianji/HIIT-Timer/README.md

 # HIIT Timer

-A simple Progressive Web App for timing HIIT workouts, created from the frustration of having to pay for simple timer apps online.
-Compatible with mobile and desktop.
-Made with [Elm](https://elm-lang.org) and [create-elm-app](https://github.com/halfzebra/create-elm-app).
+A simple Progressive Web App for timing HIIT workouts,.
+Made with [Elm](https://elm-lang.org) and bootstrapped by [create-elm-app](https://github.com/halfzebra/create-elm-app).

+I also toyed around with the file structure, separating them into `Data`, `Modules`, and `View` with increasing modularity.
+Idk how viable this is tho lol.

 ## Demo